nchain-innovation/overlay-network/docs/Project.md

 # Done
+* Financing Service
-FS - no longer returns the names of clients in status message.
+    * no longer returns the names of clients in status message.
-FS - to query WoC even if there are no Clients, to check connectivity FS - Change balance endpoint
+    * to query WoC even if there are no Clients, to check connectivity
+    * Change balance endpoint
-FS - Move to main chain-gang, currently using a specific commit
+    * Move to main chain-gang, currently using a specific commit

+* Example App
-App - provide an endpoint for generating new keys
+    * provide an endpoint for generating new keys
-App - get balance from financing service
+    * get balance from financing service
-App - date format consistent in status message
+    * date format consistent in status message
-ES - Remove client_id from financing_service.py
+    * Remove client_id from financing_service.py

-* EA - Add/Delete application key
+    * Add/Delete application key
-* EA - Add unit tests
+    * Add unit tests

-* EA - Timeouts on all request calls
+    * Timeouts on all request calls
+    * Get status/versions of services (FS & UaaS)
+        * (waiting for UaaS version)

+* UaaS
+    * Provide version number
+    * Need to ensure searching tx finds those in collections
+    * refactor collections in database

 # In progress